DrPostgres/pg_hibernator/README.md

 ## Why

-When a database server is shut down, for any reason (say, to apply patches, for scheduled maintenance, etc.), the active data-set that is cached in memory by the database server is lost.
-Upon starting up the server again, the database server's cache is empty, and hence almost all application queries respond slowly because the server has to fetch the relevant data from the disk.
-It takes quite a while for the server to bring the cache back to similar state as before the server shutdown.
+DBAs are often faced with the task of performing some maintenance on their database server(s) which requires shutting down the database.
+The maintenance may involve anything from a database patch application, to a hardware upgrade.
+One ugly side-effect of restarting the database server/service is that all the data currently in database server's memory will be all lost, which was painstakingly fetched from disk and put there in response to application queries over time.
+And this data will have to be rebuilt as applications start querying database again.
+The query response times will be very high until all the “hot” data is fetched from disk and put back in memory again.

+People employ a few tricks to get around this ugly truth, which range from running a `select * from app_table;`, to `dd if=table_file ...`, to using specialized utilities like pgfincore to prefetch data files into OS cache.
+Wouldn't it be ideal if the database itself could save and restore its memory contents across restarts!

 The duration for which the server is building up caches, and trying to reach its optimal cache performance is called ramp-up time.

-This extension is aimed at reducing the ramp-up time of Postgres servers.
+Postgres Hibernator is aimed at reducing the ramp-up time of Postgres servers.

 ## How